 LA Speed Hump Program

-The city’s speed hump program is has been funded for 2017.
+The city’s speed hump request program opens twice each year.
 To learn about what’s required to request speed humps on your street and/or apply, click here.

 Vision Zero Plan

 LA’s plan to reduce and eventually eliminate traffic fatalities.
 View or download the Vision Zero Action Plan

 LA’s plan to improve mobility for pedestrians, bicyclists, transit riders, and motorists.
 Mobility Plan 2035 includes six goals that highlight the City’s mobility priorities with associated objectives and policies.